SymfonyId/symfony-docs-id/cookbook/service_container/scopes.rst

         public function sendEmail()
         {
-            $request = $this->container->get('client_configuration');
+            $request = $this->container->get('request');
-            // ... do something using the client configuration here }
+            // ... do something using the request here }
     }

 .. caution::

-    Take care not to store the client configuration in a property of the object for a future call of the service as it would cause the same issue described in the first section (except that Symfony cannot detect that you are wrong).
+    Take care not to store the request in a property of the object for a future call of the service as it would cause the same issue described in the first section (except that Symfony cannot detect that you are wrong).